jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!RFC6487, section 4])
 * "notValidAfter" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of an X.509 resource certificate for an RPKI object ([@!RFC6487, section 4])
-* "autoRenewed" -- a boolean indicating if a registered RPKI object is auto-renewed or not
 * "publicationUri" -- a URI string pointing to the location of an RPKI object within an RPKI repository;
   the URI scheme is "rsync", per [@!RFC6487, section 4]
 * "entities" -- an array of entity objects ([@!RFC9083, section 5.1]), including the organization (entity) registered as